syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/Events.md

 ## Perform an action when opening the radial menu

-You can perform an action when opening the radial menu.
-The `Opening` event occurs when opening the radial menu, and the `Opened` event occurs after the radial menu is opened.
+You can perform actions when the radial menu is being opened.
+The `Opening` event occurs before the radial menu opens, while the `Opened` event occurs after the menu is fully opened.

 {% tabs %}
 {% highlight c# %}